hm-lang/core/proposals/intro.md

 You can define a type/interface for objects you use multiple times.

 ```
-vector2 := (X: dbl, Y: dbl)
+vector3 := (X: dbl, Y: dbl, Z: dbl)

 # you can use `vector2` now like any other type, e.g.:
-Vector2 := vector2(X: 5, Y: 10)
+Vector3 := vector3(X: 5, Y: 10)
 ```

 ## nested reassignable fields, and how to deeply lock

-TODO: do we want to allow type definitions with mutable fields, e.g. (X; int, Y; dbl) probably ok for function arguments, but need to be careful with hash stability. e.g., (X: int, Y: int) can be used as a hash-table key, but (X; int, Y; int) cannot.
+We can also allow type definitions with mutable fields, e.g. `(X; int, Y; dbl)`.
+Depending on how the variable is defined, however, you may not be able to change the fields once they are set.
+If you define the variable with `;`, then you can reassign the variable or modify the mutable fields.
+But if you define the variable with `:`, the object is deeply constant, regardless of the field definitions.

 ```
 # vector2 has two reassignable fields, X and Y:
 vector2 := (X; dbl, Y; dbl)

+# when defined with `;`, the object is mutable and reassignable.
-Vec2: vector2 = (X: 5, Y: 3)
+MutableVec2; vector2 = (X: 3, Y: 4)
-# you can change X and Y, but not reassign Vec2 (i.e., pointer stability)
-Vec2 = vector2(X: 6, Y: 3)  # COMPILE ERROR
+MutableVec2 = vector2(X: 6, Y: 3)   # OK
-Vec2.X += 4                 # OK
+MutableVec2.X += 4                  # OK
-Vec2.Y -= 1                 # OK
+MutableVec2.Y -= 1                  # OK

+# when defined with `:`, the object is deeply constant, so its fields cannot be changed:
-AnotherVec2; vector2 = (X: 3, Y: 4)
+ImmutableVec2: vector2 = (X: 5, Y: 3)    # note you can use : when defining.
-AnotherVec2 = vector2(X: 6, Y: 3)   # OK
+ImmutableVec2 = vector2(X: 6, Y: 3)  # COMPILE ERROR, ImmutableVec2 is non-reassignable
-AnotherVec2.X += 4                  # OK
+ImmutableVec2.X += 4                 # COMPILE ERROR, ImmutableVec2 is deeply constant
-AnotherVec2.Y -= 1                  # OK
+ImmutableVec2.Y -= 1                 # COMPILE ERROR, ImmutableVec2 is deeply constant
 ```

-TODO: This difference is annoying between : and ;.  ideally we would have one declaration, with the const or non-const being explicit.
-If const is present, then the object is deeply immutable (and non-reassignable), otherwise the object is mutable (and reassignable).
-Having deeply immutable and non-reassignable being different means the language is a bit confusing.
+When used as a map key, objects with nested fields become deeply constant, regardless of whether the internal fields were defined with `;` or `:`.
+I.e., the object is defined as if with a `:`.
+This is because we need key stability inside a map; we're not allowed to change the key or it could change places inside the map and collide with an existing key.

 ## hiding variables for the remainder of the block